-Publish on Professionals Groups for artists via Linkedin, Facebook and other social networks – promote your services.
-Publish on websites for swapping and bartering goods and services like Swapaskill.com, Swapcycle.co.uk and others (check here the Guardian’s top 10 swap websites)
+Publish on Professionals Groups for artists via Linkedin, Facebook, and other social networks – promote your services.
+Publish on websites for swapping and bartering goods and services like Swapaskill.com, Swapcycle.co.uk, and others (check here the Guardian’s top 10 swap websites)

 Join Art Communities – there are many art communities for young professionals, I myself started one here in Madrid.
-Many times these communities organizes meetings with artists so it can be a great opportunity to meet them.
+Many times these communities organize meetings with artists so it can be a great opportunity to meet them.

 So, the road to start a collection is much easier than what people normally think.
 It can be a complex world but if you listen, learn and develop you will build your own guide to the art world.
 Let me know what you think if you have your own ideas to start a collection.
 Share with me these ideas by sending an email to [email protected]